clearent/ClearentIdtechIOSFramework/README.md

 ## Overview

-Clearent SDK UI is a wrapper over ClearentFrameworkSDK that provides payment capabilities using the IDTech iOS framework to read credit card data using VP3300.
+**Clearent SDK UI** is a wrapper over **ClearentFrameworkSDK** that provides payment capabilities using the **IDTech** iOS framework to read credit card data using **VP3300**.
 Its goal is to ease integration by providing complete UI that handle all important flows end-to-end.

  **Clearent SDK UI** wraps all major features of the ClearentFrameworkSDK and adds UI for all major flows: